anmolmainali/SSSIHL_ROADSHOWW/README.md

 ![Screenshot 2024-12-13 143036](https://github.com/user-attachments/assets/72883670-6852-4e64-b703-dd68262e6c4f)

-### This was the final step in designing a chip which in now ready for production ###
+### This was the final step in designing a chip which is now ready for production ###

-# Workiing a code on the VSD squadron #
+# Working a code on the VSD squadron #

 After all the designing part we finally got the boards, now it was time to run a code on this board.

-* We opened VS code where we used the Platform IO extension to run the code which was given to us on slack.
+* We opened VS code where we used the Platform IO extension to run the code which was given to us on Slack.
 * We then connected the board to to our laptop
 * Then a little but of changes were made to the code
 * We changed 1NVIC_PriorityGroup_2` to `NVIC_PriorityGroup_1`